bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 modifying the block that records it and all following blocks.

 Transactions are also chained together.
-Bitcoin wallet software gives the impression that satoshis are sent from and to addresses, but bitcoins really move from transaction to transaction.
-Each standard transaction spends the satoshis previously spent in one or more earlier transactions, so the input of one transaction is the output of a previous transaction.
+Bitcoin wallet software gives the impression that satoshis are sent from and to wallets, but bitcoins really move from transaction to transaction.
+Each transaction spends the satoshis previously received in one or more earlier transactions, so the input of one transaction is the output of a previous transaction.

 ![Transaction Propagation](/img/dev/en-transaction-propagation.svg)

-A single transaction can spend bitcoins to multiple outputs, as would be the case when sending satoshis to multiple addresses, but each output of a particular transaction can only be used as an input once in the block chain.
+A single transaction can create multiple outputs, as would be the case when sending to multiple addresses, but each output of a particular transaction can only be used as an input once in the block chain.
 Any subsequent reference is a forbidden double spend---an attempt to spend the same satoshis twice.

-Outputs are not the same as Bitcoin addresses.
-You can use the same address in multiple transactions, but you can only use each output once.
 Outputs are tied to [transaction identifiers (TXIDs)][txid]{:#term-txid}{:.term}, which are the hashes of signed transactions.

-Because each output of a particular transaction can only be spent once, all transactions included in the block chain can be categorized as either [Unspent Transaction Outputs (UTXOs)][utxo]{:#term-utxo}{:.term} or spent transaction outputs.
+Because each output of a particular transaction can only be spent once, the outputs of all transactions included in the block chain can be categorized as either [Unspent Transaction Outputs (UTXOs)][utxo]{:#term-utxo}{:.term} or spent transaction outputs.
 For a payment to be valid, it must only use UTXOs as inputs.